• Skip to primary navigation

 Blue Cheese Vinaigrette

-Brimming with garlic, this salad dressing is unique blend of spices and just the right balance of olive oil and vinegar.
+Brimming with garlic, this salad dressing is a unique blend of spices and just the right balance of olive oil and vinegar.
 It's tangy, cheesy and perfect tossed with crisp salad greens.
+Serve with Chicken Spaghetti with Rotel or Crusted Chicken Romano for a delicious meal!

 Print Rate Pin Recipe